anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

-Let us refer to the above networking set up to be part of the hp-B1-b and hp-B4-b host profiles but the basic configurations as specified in Table :ref:`Configuration of Basic Flavor Capabilities`.
+Let us refer to the above networking set up to be part of the hp-B1-b and hp-B4-b host profiles but the basic configurations as specified in Table `Configuration of Basic Flavor Capabilities`_.

 In our example, the Profile Extensions B1 and B4, are each mapped to two different host profiles hp-B1-a and hp-B1-b, and hp-B4-a and hp-B4-b